graphql-extended/gqlx-js/README.md

 ### Inbuilt Functions

 The following functions are available *internally* and will be expanded during evaluation.
+For more details see the [specification](https://github.com/graphql-extended/gqlx-spec).

 #### either